Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 1. Sign in to the [AWS console](https://aws.amazon.com).<br />
    :::note
-   References to AWS Management Console elements are up-to-date as of May 29, 2024.
+   References to AWS Management Console are up-to-date as of May 29, 2024.
    :::
 2. Select the AWS region in which to deploy AI Unlimited.<br />
 We recommend selecting the region closest to your primary work location.